AceAnomDev/VibeCode_mini-guide/README.md

 ## 🤝 Contributing

 Contributions are what make the open-source community amazing.
-Any contributions you make are **greatly appreciated**!
+I would greatly appreciate any contribution **you may have**!

 1. Fork the project
 2. Create your feature branch: `git checkout -b feature/AmazingFeature`